pierspad/SomeGreaseMonkeyScripts/README.md

 ## AI Disclosure

-Some of these scripts were developed with the assistance of **Large Language Models (LLMs)**, used as helpers for code writing and optimization.
+Some of these scripts were developed with the assistance of **LLMs**, used as helpers for code writing and optimization.